dreamportdev/Osdev-Notes/07_VirtualFileSystem/02_VirtualFileSystem.md

 The read function will return the number of bytes read, and in case of failure -1.
 Like all other vfs function, what the read will do is search for the file descriptor with id `fildes`, and if it exists call the fs driver function to read data from an opened file and fill the `buf` buffer.

+Internally the file descriptor keeps track of a 'read head' (or maybe 'read pointer', either one is fine I think) which points to the last byte that was read.
+The next read() call will start reading from this byte, before updating the pointer itself.

-Every time the read is called, it starts from the last byte accessed previously,  so if for example we have a file with the following text: (++++@DT: help me to phrase this part better ++++)
+For example let's imagine we have opened a text file with the following content:

 ```
 Text example of a file...